Lord Chamberlain's Office

 The Lord Chamberlain's Office is a department within the British Royal Household.
 It is concerned with matters such as protocol, state visits, investitures, garden parties, royal weddings and funerals.
 For example, in April 2005 it organised the wedding of Charles, Prince of Wales and Camilla Parker Bowles.
-It is also responsible for authorising use of the Royal Arms.
+It is also responsible for authorising use of the Royal Arms and other royal symbols.

-As the Lord Chamberlain is a part-time position the day-to-day work of the Office is conducted by the Comptroller of the Lord Chamberlain's Office.
+As the Lord Chamberlain is a part-time position, the day-to-day work of the Office is conducted by the Comptroller of the Lord Chamberlain's Office.